filecoin-project/specs/data-structures.md

 # Data Structures

 This document serves as an entry point for understanding all of the data structures in filecoin.
+These structures include

+- `CID`
+- `Block`
+- `Message`
+- `SignedMessage`
+- State Tree

 TODO: this should also include, or reference, how each data structure is serialized precisely.

 ## CID

+A Content Identifier or `CID` is a per-object unique identifier used by Filecoin objects to [TODO: Identify how CIDs are used w.r.t.
+FIL and data object consumption].
+Each `CID` is composed of a hash value,  a hash function (multihash), and a few extra labels to that inform object consumers how to deserialize the data associated with a `CID` and coupled FIlecoin object.
+For more specific information about CIDs or to learn more, take a look at the [CID Spec](https://github.com/ipld/cid).
 For most objects referenced by Filecoin, a Content Identifier (CID for short) is used.
-This is effectively a hash value, prefixed with its hash function (multihash) prepended with a few extra labels to inform applications about how to deserialize the given data.
-To learn more, take a look at the [CID Spec](https://github.com/ipld/cid).

-CIDs are serialized by applying binary multibase encoding, then encoding that as a CBOR byte array with a tag of 42.
+In Filecoin, `CID`s are serialized by applying a binary multi-base encoding, then encoding that as a CBOR byte array with a tag of `42`.
+For more information about serialization see [TODO: Add link]

 ## Block

-A block represents an individual point in time that the network may achieve consensus on.
-It contains (via merkle links) the full state of the system, references to the previous state, and some notion of a 'weight' for deciding which block is the 'best'.
+A `Block` represents the canonical representation of the Filecoin network and state at a given  point in time.
+Moreover, a `Block` is the result of consensus.
+Each `Block` contains  the full state of the system at epoch `E` (via Merkle links [TODO: add reference to Merkle spec]), reference to the previous state, and a notion of a 'weight' [TODO: add reference to weight] which is used by miners to decide which blocks upon which to mine.

 ```go
 // Block is a block in the blockchain.